 There is plenty of behind the scenes activity going on to preserve the building.
 A Facebook group, Foster the Phoenix, is devoted to these efforts.
 Someone associated with the group commented that the city has been involved in looking for ways to get the building back to it’s former glory.
 A mural was added to the first floor offering a sense that people are looking out for the building.

 I admit I’m weirdly nostalgic for things I’ve never experienced in Portland, real street cars, old movie theaters and unique, classic buildings.
 These days most drug stores are part of a corporate chain so I appreciated the history of this pharmacy that thrived with a staff of happy pharmacists.
-The story goes beyond Leach’s ability to run a successful business because of the legacy he left behind with his botanical garden.
+The story goes beyond Leach’s successful business to the legacy he left behind with his botanical garden.
 I’m hoping his Phoenix Pharmacy rises again.

 The photographs, with the exception of the first and last that appear in this post, are from the City of Portland Archive.
 Thanks goes to J. Pedegana for his historical input and for bringing photos and this subject matter to my attention.
 I would have sought more information from him but I ran out of time.